-Morgan crossed the Ohio River below Louisville and having six pieces of artillery and 3000 men he easily captured the steamboats J.T.
-McCoombs and the Alice Dean at Brandywine, Kentucky.
+Morgan crossed the Ohio River below Louisville and, having six pieces of artillery and 3000 men, he easily captured two steamboats, J.T.
+McCoombs and Alice Dean at Brandywine, Kentucky.
 From here he proceeded in a northeastern direction to Vernon, Indiana.
 Almost everywhere Morgan went locals had quickly formed armed units with the noble intent of turning back the rebels.
 The spirit was willing but the flesh weak, and in most cases not a shot was fired, as at the sight of the invaders the resistance faded away.

 Morgan's Raid Facts

 On July 12, 1863, Morgan easily captured Versailles.
 The hastily formed militia and Tanglewood Home Guards, at sight of the size of Morgan's Raiders, prudently melted away.
 Morgan, it is said, took charge of the County Courthouse and Treasury.
 Morgan then notified officials that should there be any armed resistance he would level and fire the town.
 He positioned one piece of artillery at the corner of Adams and Water Streets and threatened to blow down the courthouse.